Know the Laws: New York

 Domestic violence misdemeanor and felony records are also kept in the National Instant Criminal Background Check System (NICS).
 However, no one other than law enforcement officials and licensed firearm sellers are allowed to search the NICS.
 Your local police department may be willing to search NICS for you if you ask, but they are not required to do so.

 If you think the abuser is violating one of the firearm laws, you can call your 911, or your local police or sheriff department, the State Police, or the Bureau of Alcohol, Tobacco and Firearms (ATF).
-Let them know that either you have an order of protection against the abuser, or the abuser has been convicted of a crime and he has a gun.
-The local police department should then try to get a warrant to take the gun(s) away.
+Let them know that either you have an order of protection against the abuser, or the abuser has been convicted of a crime and s/he has a gun.

-You can find contact information for sheriff departments in your area on our NY Sheriff Department Locations page.
+You can find contact information for sheriff departments in your area on our NY Sheriff Departments page.

-There are ATF field offices located in Brooklyn, Queens, Albany, Buffalo, Long Island, Rochester, Syracuse, and White Plains.
-To find out which one covers your county, you can look at their website www.atf.gov/field/newyork/index.htm or to report illegal firearm activity, call 1-800-ATF-GUNS (1-800-283-4867).
+There are ATF field offices located throughout NY State.
+To find out which one covers your county, you can look at the ATF website or to report illegal firearm activity, call 1-800-ATF-GUNS (1-800-283-4867).

 A local domestic violence organization in your area may also be able to answer your questions and assist you in talking to the necessary law enforcement officials.
 You will find contact information for organizations in your area on our NY State and Local Programs page.